Nocknock01/encrypted-chat/README.md

 ├── crypto_utils.py        # Handles encryption/decryption
 ├── generate_key.py        # One-time key generator
 └── key.key                # Generated encryption key (DO NOT share)

+ How to Run
+Step 1: Generate the encryption key python generate_key.py

+Step 2: Start the server
+python server.py
+You should see:
+Server is running...
+Connected with ('127.0.0.1', 54321)

+Step 3: Start one or more clients (in separate terminals) python client.py

+How It Works
+All clients and the server share the same encryption key stored in key.key.

+Messages are encrypted by the sender and decrypted by each client.

+Server does not decrypt messages — it only forwards encrypted data.